 In addition, the School Leader shall notify the appropriate division of the juvenile or family court upon suspension for more than ten days or expulsion of any student who the School is aware is under the jurisdiction of the court.

 SECTION 5.2.
 Documentation in Student's Discipline Record.
-The School Leader, his/her designee or other administrators or school staff will maintain all discipline records as deemed necessary for the orderly operation of the schools.
+The School Leader, their designee or other administrators or school staff will maintain all discipline records as deemed necessary for the orderly operation of the schools.
 In addition, any of the following offenses constitute a serious violation of the School's policy and must be documented in the student's discipline record in accordance with law:

 1. Any act of school violence or violent behavior.